lambda-maniac/Lambda/README.md

 ```

 # Infix functions.
-If haven't noticed yet, placing a function in between the two "function application" functions, a.k.a. `|` and `&` (Pipe/Or is just a flipped And), will have the same effect as having that same function, but infix.
+If you haven't noticed yet, placing a function in between the two "function application" functions, a.k.a. `|` and `&` (where Pipe/Or is just a flipped And), will have the same effect as having that same function, but infix.
 ```py
 >>> 5 |add& 5
 10